CumulusNetworks/docs/content/cumulus-linux-59/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 The following example:
 - Configures VRF RED with the unique IPv6 address 2001:db8:666::1/128.
-- Configures VLAN 10 and 20 in VRF RED to face hosts that generate DHCP Requests.
+- Configures VLAN 10 and 20 in VRF RED to service DHCP requests from downstream hosts.
-- Sets the DHCP server to 2001:db8:199::2 and the layer 3 VNI for this VRF to 4001, which uses SVI vlan4024_l3.
+- Sets the DHCP server to 2001:db8:199::2.
+- Configures the layer 3 VNI interface for VRF RED vlan4024_l3 to process DHCP packets from the upstream server.
 - Configures VRF RED to advertise the connected routes so that the loopback IPv6 address is reachable.

 {{< tabs "TabID367 ">}}